Encryption

 While encryption is a vital aspect of data security, there may be instances, particularly during testing or development, or for content-delivery workloads, where you might want to disable it.
 For such cases, Fireproof allows disabling encryption via the configuration option { public: true }

 .
 Simply set this to disable encryption.
-This functionality also allows you to create unencrypted database files for publishing.
+This functionality also allows you to create unencrypted ledger files for publishing.

 Key management is an integral part of the encryption process.
 By default, Fireproof stores this key material in the browser's localStorage